 on the endpoints themselves.
 Serverless NEGs reference Google services and PSC

-NEGs reference service attachments using abstractions that do not involve
+NEGs reference service attachments using abstractions that don't involve

 specifying a destination port.